 Click Here for tab for Tears Don’t Fall (acoustic) by Bullet for My Valentine

-By and large, it follows the original song quite closely with the guitar arrangement.
-As the original was written as somewhat of a ‘metal-ballad’ it translate exceptionally well to the acoustic guitar.
+By and large, the guitar arrangement follows the original song quite closely.
+As the original was written as somewhat of a ‘metal ballad,’ it translates exceptionally well to the acoustic guitar.

 Classical Gas by Tommy Emmanuel

 Click Here for tab for Classical Gas by Tommy Emmanuel